spiffe/spiffe.io/content/spire/try/quickstart.md

 Agent is healthy.
 ```

-This command replicates the process that a workload would take to get an SVID from the agent.
-The SVID could be used to authenticate the workload to another workload.
-To fetch and write an x509 SVID to /tmp/:
+This command replicates the process that a workload would take to get an x509-SVID from the agent.
+The x509-SVID could be used to authenticate the workload to another workload.
+To fetch and write an x509-SVID to /tmp/:

 ```
 $ ./spire-agent api fetch x509 -write /tmp/